kqr/hmenu/README.md

     information for the application (and also the `AppEvent` datatype).
- *  `Graphics.hs` contains the higher-level API for opening the menu window, printing strings to it and so on.
+ *  `Graphics.hs` contains the higher-level API for opening the menu window, updating its contents and so on.
+ *  `TextRendering.hs` contains helper functions for... well, rendering text, such as figuring out line heights, offsets and what have you.
  *  `X.hs` contains basic wrappers around Xlib procedures.